-Seasonally adjusted trade in goods and services are available beginning with statistics for first quarter 1999 in a historical time series file available at http://www.bea.gov/newsreleases/international/trade/trad\geo\time\series.xls.
-This file will be updated quarterly in March, June, September, and December.
+Statistics for seasonally adjusted trade in goods and services are available beginning with first quarter 1999 in a historical time series file, available at www.bea.gov/newsreleases/international/trade/trad_geo_time_series.xls.
+This file is updated quarterly in March, June, September, and December.

-Do the seasonal adjustments account for moving holidays such as Chinese New Year and Easter?
+Do the seasonal adjustments account for moving holidays, such as Chinese New Year and Easter?

 Yes.
-Due to the geographic nature of many moving holidays, we review the country and world area data for moving holiday effects and include them in seasonal adjustment models as appropriate.
+Due to the geographic nature of many moving holidays, BEA reviews the country and world area data for moving holiday effects and includes them in seasonal adjustment models as appropriate.